KUL-recon-lab/course_nucmed_tech/latex/main.md

 We find that for {math}`D = 0`, the sensitivity is 0.5, which makes sense, because all photons going up will escape and all photons going down will hit the crystal.
 For {math}`D` going to ∞, the sensitivity goes to unity.
 Note that the equation also holds for negative {math}`D`, which means putting {math}`D` above the crystal.
 That makes the sensitivity smaller than 0.5, and for {math}`D = -\infty`, the sensitivity becomes zero.
 A plot of the sensitivity as a function of the depth {math}`D` is also shown in figure [79](#fig:wellcountersens), for {math}`H` = 2 cm, i.e. a cylinder diameter of 4 cm.
 This figure clearly shows that the sensitivity variations are not negligible.
 One should obviously put objects as deep as possible inside the crystal.
 Suppose we have two identical test tubes, both with exactly the same amount of activity, but dissolved in different amounts of water.
 If we measure the test tubes one after the other with a well counter, putting each tube in exactly the same position, the tube with less water will produce more counts!

-Expression ([108](#eq:wellcountersens)) is approximate in an optimistic way, because it ignores (amongst other effects) the possibility of a photon traveling through the crystal without any interaction.
+Expression [](#eq:wellcountersens) is approximate in an optimistic way, because it ignores (amongst other effects) the possibility of a photon traveling through the crystal without any interaction.
 Although the well counter is well shielded, it not impossible that there would be other sources of radioactivity in the vicinity of the device, which could contribute a bit of radiation during the measurement.
 Even a very small amount of background radiation could influence the measurement, in particular if samples with very low activity are being measured.
 For that reason, the well counter can do a background measurement (simply a measurement without a source in the detector), and subtract the recorded value from subsequent measurements.
 Of course, if there would be a significant background contribution, it would usually be much better to remove or shield it than to leave it there and correct for it.

 (radionuclide-calibrator)=
 ### Radionuclide calibrator